Billy Gardell

 William Gardell Jr. (born August 20, 1969) is an American actor and stand-up comedian.
 Gardell played Chicago police officer Mike Biggs on Mike & Molly.
-He also had a recurring role as Billy Colivida on Yes, Dear and appeared in a dozen episodes of My Name Is Earl as a police officer.
+He also had a recurring role as Billy Colivida on Yes, Dear, and appeared in a dozen episodes of My Name Is Earl as a police officer.
 Gardell voiced Santa in Ice Age: A Mammoth Christmas, as well as starring on Sullivan & Son in the recurring role of Lyle Winkler.
-Since 2019, Gardell has played Bob Wheeler in the CBS sitcom series Bob Hearts Abishola.
+From 2019 to 2024, Gardell played Bob Wheeler in the CBS sitcom series Bob Hearts Abishola.

 Early life

 Born in Swissvale, Pennsylvania, Gardell attended Winter Park High School in Orange County, Florida, during 1985.
 As a child, he moved to Florida with his mother and younger siblings after his parents divorced.
 After that, he only visited Pennsylvania in the summers.
 He has said living in Florida was a positive experience.
-At the age of 15, he started working at a department store warehouse in the receiving area where he would unload trucks and stack pallets.
+At the age of 15, he started working at a department store warehouse in the receiving area, where he would unload trucks and stack pallets.
 In 1987, he started cleaning bathrooms, seating people, and answering phones at a local comedy club, Bonkerz.
-On December 28, he started performing at the comedy club's open-mic nights after he made a dare with some co-workers.
+On December 28, he started performing at the comedy club's open-microphone nights after he made a dare with some co-workers.
 "If I didn't do an open mic night, I couldn't cover the bet.
 I was running my mouth that I would do it.
 They bet me I wouldn't," he explained.
 He eventually started opening for Dennis Miller and George Carlin.

 Gardell was a member of International Thespian Society Troupe 850, whose other notable alumni include Amanda Bearse, who is a fellow graduate of Winter Park High School, and Ben Rock of The Blair Witch Project.